TUVYAGEL/Platform-Task/README.md

 You have to first build the "client".

-in order to to this, just run the command : npm run build , (on the client side).
+in order to to this, just run in the terminal, the command : npm run build , (on the client side).

 Make sure that both the server and the client directories are under one father dir.